Explaining Human Choice Probabilities with Simple Vector Representations: Methods

 \subsection{Participants}

 We recruited a total of 281 University of Waterloo students to participate in exchange for a course credit.
 All participants gave informed consent and the study was cleared by a University of Waterloo Research Ethics Board (REB 41316).
 Experiments 1, 2, and 3 took approximately 25, 21, and 32 minutes to complete, respectively.
-For study 1 there were 50 participants (38 female).
-For study two there were 54 participants (44 female) and for study 3 there were 177 participants (134 female).
+For Experiment 1 there were 50 participants (38 female).
+For Experiments 2 there were 54 participants (44 female) and for Experiment 3 there were 177 participants (134 female).
 No participants declared any other genders than male or female.